alptugan/blog-teaching/content/Courses/💡 Food for Inspiration.md

 - 🎥 [p5.capture](https://github.com/tapioca24/p5.capture) Frame by frame p5JS sketch recorder in video, GIF, or sequence of images format.
 - 🖼️ [p5.Snap](https://zachkrall.github.io/p5snap/) A command line tool for creating snapshots of p5 sketches.
 - 🖼️ ⭐️ [p5.FIP](https://prontopablo.github.io/p5.FIP/)  p5.FIP is a library that allows you to add image processing/post-processing effects to your p5.js sketch.
 In 5 lines of code you can add effects like bloom, glitching, cartoon shading and many more.
+- 🖼️  [Diorama 3D](https://dev.codemotionkids.com/libraries/diorama/docs/) Uses Three.js as a wrapper for p5js in 3D space.
+Check also the documentation [link](https://dev.codemotionkids.com/libraries/diorama/docs/global.html).
+It supports post fx, but not all of the post fx options present in the library. [p5js examples](https://editor.p5js.org/MassimoAvvisati/collections/2laScvB97) collection is available as well.
 - 🔁 [p5.createLoop](https://www.npmjs.com/package/p5.createloop) Create animation loops with noise and GIF exports in one line of code.
 - 🥽 [p5.simpleAR](https://github.com/tetunori/p5.simpleAR?tab=readme-ov-file) **p5.simpleAR** is a simple JavaScript supplement(mini-library) file to easily convert existing sketches into AR for PCs and smart devices.
 It includes 64 different marker patterns.
 Watch the [video](https://www.youtube.com/watch?v=I2mgpdLRX3g).
 - 🕹️ [p5.joystick.js](https://github.com/Vamoss/p5.joystick) The **p5.joystick** library aims to facilitate integration with physical Joysticks.It also has an easy calibration system, allowing you to configure different types of joysticks with the standard button format.